 Plants need two simple things to survive, water and light.
-Of course, the quality of water can effect the health of your plant.
+Of course, the quality of water can affect the health of your plant.
 The best type of water for your garden is one that is free of any impurities such as artificial chemicals and harsh minerals.
 Filling your watering can with simply tap water will not have positive effects on your plants, such as wilting and little growth.
 Instead, there are plentiful of benefits of using filtered water for gardening.
 Attaching a garden hose filter is a setup that can improve the quality of your water, ensuring the best health for your plants.

 Dangers of Gardening with Unfiltered Water

 Using unfiltered water in your garden carries significant risk.
 This not only impacts the long term viability of your garden, but those who consume the produce.
 Here are a few of the dangers: